GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

 If the first issue, the only solution to this problem is to recompile Python for the X86 64 bit architecture.
-When doing this, it is preferable, and may actually be necessary, to ensure that the '--enable-shared' option is provided to the 'configure' script for Python when it is being compiled and installed.
+When doing this, it is preferable, and may actually be necessary, to ensure that the ``--enable-shared`` option is provided to the 'configure' script for Python when it is being compiled and installed.